 Community Small Grants Fund

-Applications for the Shire’s small grants fund will be advertised when the next funding round is open.
-Recipients of grants from Round 2 in the 2016/17 financial year are:
+Recipients of grants from Round 2 in the 2016/17 financial year were:

 Collie Eagles Football Club